This article on Business Blogging originally appeared on Yahoo Lifestyle in 2011.

 I am asked a lot “What value will a blog give my business?” and that really depends on you.
 I would be lying if I said a blog didn’t take dedication.
-If you can keep it going, with lots of readers, Facebook likes, re-tweets and commenting you can build up a blogging community.
+If you can keep it going, with lots of readers, Facebook likes, re-tweets and comments you can build up a blogging community.
 I recently read an article that stated the reason blogs fail is due to lack of content, not blogging regularly and not using the blog as a PR campaign.

 Search Engines love Blogs.
 Why?

 There are a variety of platforms that you can use some to build your blog.
-Most are self explanatory but if you do get lost just Google what you need.
-There are plenty of bloggers who write about start up and numerous videos on You Tube.
+Most are self-explanatory but if you do get lost just Google what you need.
+There are plenty of bloggers who write about startup and numerous videos on YouTube.

-- WordPress.com – also FREE and easy to set up.
-(You can if need be transfer your blogger to wordpress if you decide later to upgrade.)
+- WordPress.com : Also FREE and easy to set up.
+(You can if need be, transfer your blogger to wordpress if you decide later to upgrade.)
 A great benefit is that set-up, upgrades, spam, backups, security, etc. are all taken care of for you.
 Everything is backed up automatically.
 HOWEVER – you cannot customise themes or PHP coding, display adverts and plugins aren’t compatible either.

 Sit down write a list and get started.
 You will be surprised at what a blog can do for your business.